Kebaya: From the Middle East

 There are extensive possibilities of the origin of kebaya with most indicating its roots in the Middle East.
-The connection between kebaya with Arabic qaba, "a long loose jacket" was first established by orientalist Henry Yule and Arthur Burnell in 1886.
+The connection between kebaya with Arabic qaba, "a long loose jacket" was first established by orientalist scholars Henry Yule and Arthur Burnell in 1886.
 Arabic clothing was known since the seventh century, with historical records even mentioning that the Islamic Prophet Muhammad received gifts of aqbiya (plural of qaba) on several occasions.
 Scholars attributed that Persian is the ultimate origin of qaba.
 With the spread of Islam, the term and clothing was not only known in Arabic but also Persian, Turkish and Urdu.
 Due to its resemblance, many sources stated that kebaya has its origin from Muslim clothing, namely qaba, habaya, al akibiya al turkiyya and djubba.
 The claim that kebaya may have its origins from the Arab World is highly possible as Islam was firmly established in the Malay world in the 15th century when women began to cover up in reaction to the Islamic dress code.
 Before Islam, local women dressed with fewer layers because of the hot and humid climate and the pre-Islamic religion of the Malays did not impose such restrictions.
 The Malaccan-Portuguese explorer, Manuel Godinho de Erédia, suggests that the wearing of cabayas (plural of cabaya) were brought to Southeast Asia by Arab and Egyptian merchants as early as 1618.